cmiz/jquery.iocurve/README.md

 # jquery.iocurve

 jQuery plugin like Tone Curve on Photoshop or GIMP.
-See [official web site](http://cmz.php.xdomain.jp/jquery.iocurve/) for more information.
+See [official page](https://cmiz.github.io/jquery.iocurve/) for more information.

 ## Quick start